NASA-PDS/pds-api/docs/source/search-api-user-guide/tutorials.rst

 Sample JupyterLab Notebooks (Python)
 ------------------------------------
-The following GIT repository contains example JupyterLab notebooks for the application programmer's interface (API) of the Planetary Data System, that can be used as a tutorial to work with the PDS Search API.
+The following Git repository contains example JupyterLab notebooks for the application programmer's interface (API) of the Planetary Data System, that can be used as a tutorial to work with the PDS Search API.

 https://github.com/NASA-PDS/pds-api-notebook/